 Good Morning, Midnight is a tale told from the margins of sanity, sobriety and society.

-Good Morning, Midnight is the story of a woman who just doesn’t fit.
-She doesn’t fit into polite company, or in steady employment.
+Sasha doesn’t fit into polite company or in steady employment.
 She wanders, and so does her mind.
 Mostly that involves drinking, or memories of drinking, or of love and youth long gone.

 Rhys captures the dizzying sense of middle age, of being lost within oneself and to society.
 There’s little plot to speak of.
 Instead, episodes and memories mix in a kind of stream of consciousness.